CigarsSmoker/Clone/Ruleset-recipes.md

 ## Contributing recipes

-First: a ruleset recipes file MUST start with the following line:

-    ! uMatrix: Ruleset recipes 1.0

-Now, everybody is free to create whatever ruleset they see fit.
+Everybody is free to create whatever ruleset they see fit.

 Given this, it is impossible to guarantee that any given recipe will un-break a given web site as intended by the recipe author.
 Hence there are some guidelines about contributing recipes that are likely to work for most users.
 If a recipe does not work as intended because they are imported into rather restrictive personal ruleset, this will be for the user to work out.